-Newar is a Sino-Tibetan language spoken mainly in the Kathmandu Valley and nearby parts of Nepal.
+Newar is a member of the Central Himalayan branch of the Tibeto-Burman language family.
+It is spoken mainly in the Kathmandu Valley in the Bagmati zone of Nepal.
 In 2011 there were about 879,600 speakers of Newar in Nepal.
 There are also about 14,000 speakers of Newar in northern India, mainly in Bihar, Sikkim and West Bengal states, and a few in Khasa (Dram / Zhangmu) a town in Tibet on the border with Nepal.

 Newar is also known as Newari, Nepal Bhasa (Nepal language), Newa Bhaye, Newaah Bhaae, Newaah Bhaaye, Newah or Newal Bhaye.
 In Nepal it is taught in schools, used in the media and literature, and has official status in Kathmandu Metropolitan City.